fanzheng199525/TAL/README.md

 <p align="left">
 <img width="50%" src="src/img/m3_5.png" />
 <br>
-Now, I want to say something else, I input:nice to meet you (there is a warning about tensorflow)
+Now, I want to say something else, I input:nice to meet you (there is a warning about tensorflow for the first time)
 <p align="left">
 <img width="50%" src="src/img/m3_6.png" />
 <br>